 The military camp at Viminacium certainly came into existence when the Romans first reached the Danube, probably during the early decades of the 1st century AD.
 Built at a junction of roads linking the northern part of the Balkan peninsula with other parts of the Empire in all directions, the legionary camp at Viminacium was the camp of Legio VII Claudia Pia Fidelis.
-The seventh legion was garrisoned there from the third quarter of 1st century AD throughout antiquity and Viminanium was confirmed also as the base for river fleet classis Flavia Histrica.
+The seventh legion was garrisoned there from the third quarter of the 1st century AD throughout antiquity, and Viminanium was confirmed also as the base for the river fleet classis Flavia Histrica.

 Archaeological investigations of Viminacium have gone on for more than a century, revealing the encampment’s rectangular base as well as two civilian settlements around the legionary camp.
-Unfortunately, the site is today is located under cultivated lands and bordered by a thermal power plants and coal mines, and thus has been partially destroyed.
+Unfortunately, the site today is located under cultivated lands and bordered by thermal power plants and coal mines and thus has been partially destroyed.
 The archaeological features preserved and studied so far are parts of the legionary camp, baths within the supposed territory of the canabae, several urban villas just outside the city and the well-known necropolises.

-In 2003, a combination of geo-physicical research and landscape analysis led to the identification of the amphitheatre which could accommodate up to 6,000 spectators.
+In 2003, a combination of geophysical research and landscape analysis led to the identification of the amphitheatre, which could accommodate up to 6,000 spectators.
 The original amphitheatre was built during the reign of Trajan and was made of wood.
 It was replaced by a stone-wooden structure soon after Trajan’s death.
-It was located in the north-eastern corner of the city, about 50-60 m away from the north-western corner of legionary camp.
+It was located in the north-eastern corner of the city, about 50-60 m away from the north-western corner of the legionary camp.
 Viminacium is now an Archaeological Park with a Scientific and Research Centre.

 The next important urban settlement to the west was Singidunum (modern-day Belgrade), located at the confluence of the Sava and the Danube.
 Before the arrival of the Romans, a huge Celtic settlement existed there, and the very name Singidunum has Celtic origins.
 The city would also become a municipium during Hadrian’s reign.
-Its strategic position at the crossroads and the connection point of the Moesia Superior and Pannonia Inferior determined the position of the castrum and also of the civilian settlement which developed around the fort.
-The Roman fortress was built at the beginning of the 1st century AD on the upper’s town plateau.
+Its strategic position at the crossroads and the connection point of the Moesia Superior and Pannonia Inferior determined the position of the castrum and also of the civilian settlement that developed around the fort.
+The Roman fortress was built at the beginning of the 1st century AD on the upper town plateau.

-Leaving Singidunum, Hadrian would pass through several settlements before entering into the territory of Pannonia and reaching the next important stop, Sirmium.
+Leaving Singidunum, Hadrian would pass through several settlements before entering the territory of Pannonia and reaching the next important stop, Sirmium.
 At the time of Hadrian’s visit, Sirmium was a legionary camp and the administrative centre of the province of Pannonia Inferior.
 The city rose to the status of a colony under the Flavian emperors (colonia Flavia Sirmium) and remained for centuries one of the most important cities on the Danubian frontier.

 Sirmium was frequently used as a base for military campaigns against the barbarian groups.
-From the time of the granting of colonial status all the way to the end of the 4th century, the ancient literary sources mention Sirmium as a temporary residence for numerous Roman emperors.
-Trajan, who made Sirmium the capital of the province of Pannonia Inferior in 103 AD, used the city as a base for his first Dacian War.
+From the time of the granting of colonial status all the way to the end of the 4th century, ancient literary sources mention Sirmium as a temporary residence for numerous Roman emperors.
+Trajan, who made Sirmium the capital of the province of Pannonia Inferior in AD 103, used the city as a base for his first Dacian War.
 Later, Marcus Aurelius had his headquarters in Sirmium when he waged war against the northern tribes.

-The remains of the once prosperous and powerful city of Sirmium are concealed beneath the streets of today’s Sremska Mitrovica.
+The remains of the once-prosperous and powerful city of Sirmium are concealed beneath the streets of today’s Sremska Mitrovica.
 Excavations have revealed a number of ancient monuments and have considerably expanded our knowledge of the ancient city.
-The most significant archaeological sites today are the remains of the Imperial Palace and the hippodrome attached to it, the villa urbana with beautiful frescoes within the Archaeological Museum of Srem as well as the remains of the merchants and craftsmen quarter (all dated to the 4th century AD).
+The most significant archaeological sites today are the remains of the Imperial Palace and the hippodrome attached to it, the villa urbana with beautiful frescoes within the Archaeological Museum of Srem as well as the remains of the Merchants and Craftsmen Quarter (all dated to the 4th century AD).

 It is also known from inscriptions that Mursa had important public buildings: 50 tabernae with double colonnades (CIL III, 3288), other buildings thought to have been erected by Hadrian (CIL III, 3280), a synagogue and a stadium outside the city gates (Zosimos II 50.2).
 In the river bed are still lying columns that supported a stone bridge over river Drava (the so-called Hadrian’s bridge), important for trade and traffic with the Danubian Limes.